dmbarbour/glas/docs/GlasProg.md

 Registers are second-class.
 Access is provided through the namespace.
 Aside from storing data, registers also serve as a source of identity and ephemerality, e.g. for data abstraction and associative structure.

 * `(%rw Register)` - register swap; exchange data between stack and register.
 * `(%local RegOps)` - RegOps must be a namespace term of type `Env -> Program`.
-This receives an environment of registers, such that every name defines a register initialized to zero.
-The program is run in this context, then registers are logically reset (i.e. error if registers contain linear data).
+Every name in Env references a register, initialized to zero.
+But the Program may reference only a finite subset of these registers.
-* `(%assoc R1 R2 RegOps)` - This supports associative structure.
-Every directed edge between two registers is treated as naming an entire environment of registers.
-This is mostly useful for secure API design.
+* `(%assoc R1 R2 RegOps)` - Every ordered pair of registers implicitly names another volume of registers.
+Mostly serves as a more static and optimizable alternative to abstract data types for securing APIs.

-The glas system can accelerate register operations.
-This is expressed in terms of providing registers as a static arguments to accelerated `Env -> Program` functions.
-If a register is used primarily through accelerated queue operations, the compiler can treat it as a queue for optimizing concurrency or distribution.
+Performance relies heavily on acceleration of useful `Register -> Program` operations.
+Even a basic 'get' `(%data 0; %rw R; %copy; %rw R; %drop)` can usefully be accelerated.

+might be accelerated to avoid temporary data and touching the register twice.

+Even a basic register 'get' operation may be accelerated, but we can usefully accelerate queues, bags, CRDTs, etc. to optimize concurrency and distribution.
+For example, if we use a register only through queue ops, write transactions can use an intermediate buffer and any number of writers may commit concurrently with a single reader.
+Write order needs only be consistent with serializable transactions.

 ### Metaprogramming